Code-Institute-Submissions/Federvgh-ms4-broder/README.md

 3. All elements on the website are responsive, resizing to different screens and maintaining their integrity.
 4. The website loads correctly and functions on Chrome, Internet Explorer, Safari and Firefox browsers.
 5. All browsers were tested on pc, mobile devices and tablets.
+6. The website was tested by multiple users varied devices performed by family and friends and suggestions were made to improve functionality and UX design, like color, access, ease to use.

 OS the site was tested on: